oresat/eds-utils/README.md

-# eds-tools
+# eds-utils

-A collection of EDS tools
+A collection of EDS utilities